Cube steak with mushroom gravy is a hearty and inexpensive family dinner featuring tender seasoned cubed steak smothered in a luxurious brown gravy.

 Cube steaks hold the middle ground for tenderness.
 They are not an exceptionally tough cut of beef, but they still can benefit from longer cooking times to tenderize them a bit more.

-There are recipes, such as the popular ‘chicken fried steak’ which cooks cubed steak in a skillet for a short period of time, however, for this cube steak with mushroom gravy recipe, I found it to be the most enjoyable when the steak is dredged in a seasoned flour mixture and simmers in beef broth for a few hours.
-It becomes fork tender, and very flavorful.
+There are recipes, such as the popular 'chicken fried steak' which cooks cubed steak in a skillet for a short period of time, however, for this cube steak with mushroom gravy recipe, I found the best way to be when the steak is dredged in a seasoned flour mixture and simmers in beef broth for a nice long time.
+After two hours it transforms into a deliciously tender cube steak, and very flavorful.
 The flour mixture, in particular, holds the flavor of the seasonings close to the meat, for a noticeable improvement in flavor when testing this recipe.

-The starring feature of this recipe is the mushroom gravy.
-The base of this gravy is a traditional brown gravy.
+The starring feature of this easy recipe is the mushroom gravy.
+The base of this savory gravy is a delicous brown gravy.
 Mushrooms are simmered in the liquid, infusing their flavor throughout, and added to the finished gravy.

 The key to any great gravy is the roux.
 A roux is a mixture of flour and fat that is whisked together over low heat in a skillet to remove the flour taste.
-Be careful to keep stirring and not to have the heat to high or the roux will burn.
+Melt butter in a skillet and whisk in flour, but be careful to keep stirring and not to have the heat too high or the roux will burn.
 If it burns, there is no saving it, scrape out the roux and start again with fresh butter and flour.

 How to Prevent Lumpy Gravy

 When the roux has finished cooking liquid is added to form the gravy.
 If too much liquid is added, it will not incorporate into the roux fully and lumps will form.
 It is best to work a few splashes at a time, stirring them into the roux before more is added.
 Your patience will be rewarded with silky smooth and deliciously rich gravy.